silverstripe/silverstripe-lessons-v4/README.md

 ### Adding images to the template

 Now that we understand how images work, this last step should be pretty straightforward.
 On `ArticleHolder.ss`, we see that the photos in list view are about `242x156` pixels.
-Let's use `CroppedImage` for these, as more important that they maintain a uniform size than it is to show all their content.
+Let's use `Fit` for these, as more important that they maintain a uniform size than it is to show all their content.

 Replace the placeholder image in the `<% loop $Children %>` with `$Photo.Fit(242,156)`.